 Terms & Conditions

 In these conditions: “Agreement” means any agreement made subject to these Conditions, which shall incorporate these Conditions.
-“Company” means Big Bear Digital (Steve Jewell T/A Big Bear Digital).
+“Company” means Big Bear Digital (Big Bear Digital Ltd).
 “Customer” means any person or organisation with whom the Company enters into an Agreement subject to these conditions.
 “Service” means the services described in Company literature together with such Value Added Services to be provided by the Company to the Customer.
 Representations made by the Company’s distributor will not form part of this agreement unless confirmed in writing prior to purchase of the service.
 Requests made by the Customer following receipt of these terms will be deemed to be acceptance of these terms.

 - 1.1.
 Unless specifically varied in the Project Cost section of our proposal or otherwise in writing by the Company, the following payment terms shall apply: